Persistent Homology of Coarse Grained State Space Networks: Results

 \subsection{Empirical Testing of Dynamic State Detection for 23 Continuous Dynamical Systems}

-The previous example in Section~\ref{ssec:dynamic_state_detection_results_rossler} showed the improved dynamic state detection performance of the GSSN over the OPN for a single example (Rossler System).
+The previous example in Section~\ref{ssec:dynamic_state_detection_results_rossler} showed the improved dynamic state detection performance of the CGSSN over the OPN for a single example (R\"{o}ssler System).
 However, we want to show that this improvement is present over various systems.
 To do this, we use 23 continuous dynamical systems listed in the Appendix~\ref{app:data} with details on the simulation method--each system was simulated for both periodic and chaotic dynamics.

 For each periodic and chaotic signal, we calculate the resulting persistence diagram of the OPN and CGSSN using each of the distance methods (unweighted shortest path, shortest weighted path, weighted shortest path, and diffusion distance).
 We then compare the collection of persistence diagrams for a specific network type (OPN or CGSSN) and distance measure by calculating the bottleneck distance matrix between each persistence diagram.
 The bottleneck distance $d_{BN}(D, F)$ is a similarity measure between two persistence diagrams ($D$ and $F$).
 It is calculated as the sup norm distance between the persistence diagrams, where the persistence diagrams are optimally matched with the distance between matched persistence points being at most $d_{BN}$.
 The bottleneck distance matrix $\mathbf{D}_{BN}$ is calculated by finding $d_{BN}$ between all persistence diagrams.